INT: Edgar Wright

 Edgar Wright: I am about to drop dead so my only request would be to only ask me the most random question you could possibly think up.

-we gotta talk about “Hot Fuzz”, so you mentioned [Dario] Argento earlier who is one of my favorite directors.
+Well, we gotta talk about Hot Fuzz, so you mentioned [Dario] Argento earlier who is one of my favorite directors.

 I love Argento too.

 Yeah, yeah and Mario Bava as well.